Burau representation, Squier's form, and non-Abelian anyons: Helstrom's formula and convexity witness

-Hence if $\Delta(\omega)>0$, then $T(\omega)\notin{\rm conv}(\mathcal{F})$. \end{proposition} \begin{proof} For any discrimination strategy—specified by an input state and measurement—the success probability is given by the generalized Born rule \( p(W)=\langle G,W\rangle \) for some Hermitian operator $G$ determined by the strategy.
+\begin{proof} For any discrimination strategy—specified by an input state and measurement—the success probability is given by the generalized Born rule \( p(W)=\langle G,W\rangle \) for some Hermitian operator $G$ determined by the strategy.
 The optimal success probability

 is therefore the pointwise supremum of linear functionals of $W$, and hence convex.
 For a convex mixture $W=\sum_i q_iF_i$ with $F_i\in\mathcal{F}$ and $q_i\ge0$, $\sum_i q_i=1$, one has